 Yes.
 Flu vaccines have been studied carefully and are generally very safe.
 However, if you’ve had an allergic reaction (or other bad reaction) to a vaccine in the past, be sure to let your health care provider know before you receive any vaccine.
-Side effects are uncommon and limited to low grade fever, mild achiness and a sore arm.
-The risk of a significant complication is–at most–estimated at approximately 1 in 1 million people who receive the vaccine.
+Also let your health care provider know if you are allergic to eggs.
+Most people with egg allergies can safely take the vaccine, but it depends on the severity of your allergy.
+Side effects are uncommon and limited to low grade fever, mild achiness, and a sore arm.
+The risk of a significant complication is—at most—estimated at approximately one in one million people who receive the vaccine.

 Where can I learn more?

 The One Medical blog is published by One Medical, an innovative primary care practice with offices in Boston, Chicago, Los Angeles, New York, Phoenix, Portland, the San Francisco Bay Area, Seattle, and Washington, DC.